High dimensional matrix estimation with unknown variance of the noise: Introduction

 In a more realistic setting the observed entries are corrupted by noise.
 This question has been recently addressed by several authors (see, e.g., \cite{candes-plan-noise,keshavan-montanari-matrix,rhode-tsybakov-estimation,2009arxiv0912.5100N,2010arxiv1009.2118N,koltchinskii-von,Koltchinskii-Tsybakov,2010arxiv1008.4886G,klopp-rank}).
-These methods rely on the knowledge or a pre-estimation of the standard deviation $\sigma$ of the noise.
-Estimation of $\sigma$ is non-trivial in the large-scaled problems.
-The estimator that we propose in the present paper eliminates the need to know or to pre-estimate $\sigma$.
-It is inspired (but leads to a different analysis) by the square-root lasso estimator proposed for the linear regression model by Belloni et al in \cite{chernozhukov-square}.
-We show that, up to a logarithmic factor, our estimator achieves optimal rates of convergence under the Frobenius risk.
-Thus, it has the same prediction performance as previously proposed estimators which rely on the knowledge of $\sigma$.

-This paper is organized as follows.
-In Section \ref{Preliminaries} we set notations, introduce our model - the trace regression model and our estimator.
-In Section \ref{General} (Theorem \ref{thm1}), we prove a general oracle inequality for the prediction error for the trace regression model.

-In the Section \ref{matrix}, we apply Theorem \ref{thm1} to the case of matrix completion under uniform sampling at random (USR).
-We propose a choice of the regularization parameter $\lambda$ for our estimator which is independent of $\sigma$.
-The main result, Theorem \ref{cor1}, shows that in the case of USR matrix completion and under some mild conditions that link the rank and the ``spikiness'' of $A_0$, up to a constant, the prediction risk of our estimator is comparable to the sharpest bounds obtained until now.
-For more details see Section \ref{matrix}.

-In Section \ref{matrix regression}, we apply our idea to the problem of matrix regression which is yet another special case of trace regression.
-Previously, the problem of matrix regression with unknown noise variance was considered in \cite{bunea-optimal,giraud-low}.
-These two papers study the rank-penalized estimators.
-Bunea et al \cite{bunea-optimal}, who first introduced the idea of such estimators, propose un unbiased estimator of $\sigma$ which requires an assumption on the dimensions of the problem.
-This assumption excludes an interesting case, the case when the sample size is smaller than the number of covariates.
-The method proposed in \cite{giraud-low} can be applied to this last case under a condition on the rank of the unknown matrix $A_0$.
-Our method, unlike the method of \cite{bunea-optimal}, can be applied to the case when the sample size is smaller than the number of covariates and our condition is weaker than the conditions obtained in \cite{giraud-low}.
-For more details see Section \ref{matrix regression}.
+These results require knowledge of the noise variance, however, in practice, such an assumption can be difficult to meet and the estimation of $\sigma$ is non-trivial in large scale problems.
+Thus, there is a gap between the theory and the practice.